sasanchezramirez/jineteapp_back/README.md

-Backend for jinteapp.
-It is based on a hexagonal architechture.
+Backend for jineteapp.
+It is based on a hexagonal architecture.